-All legal matters incident to the authorization, issuance and delivery of the Series 2003A-8V Bonds were subject to the approval of Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the Corporation.
-A copy of the original approving opinion of Bond Counsel is attached to this Remarketing Circular as Appendix C-1.
-Attached as Appendix C-2 is the form of opinion of Bond Counsel proposed to be rendered on August 3, 2009.
-Certain legal matters have been passed on by Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the Corporation, by the Attorney General of the State of New York, General Counsel to the Corporation, and by Harris Beach PLLC, New York, New York, counsel to the Remarketing Agent.
+All legal matters incident to the authorization, issuance and delivery of the Remarketed Bonds were subject to the approval of Orrick, Herrington & Sutcliffe LLP, New York, New York, Bond Counsel to the Corporation.
+Copies of the original approving opinions of Bond Counsel are attached to this Remarketing Circular as Appendices C-1 and C-2.
+Attached as Appendices C-3 and C-4 are the forms of opinions of Bond Counsel proposed to be rendered on the Conversion Date.
+Certain legal matters have been passed on by Orrick, Herrington & Sutcliffe LLP, New York, New York, New York, Bond Counsel to the Corporation, by the Attorney General of the State of New York, General Counsel to the Corporation, and by Harris Beach PLLC, New York, New York, counsel to the Remarketing Agent.